About Me

 I knew from a very early age I only ever wanted to be an artist and have always drawn since I can remember.
 I began to focus more seriously on my creativity after my first solo show in London, 2011.
 I paint as I want to capture the beauty of being alive and all that entails - the hardships, the love, and I want to explore our connection to the planet and others.
 I think this is why I return to the figure and nature again and again.
 I also find people's stories fascinating and painting gives me a way to communicate them.
 Each mark, each line has a history and can tell a whole story.
 There are often many layers to my paintings, as there are to people.

 I can't get enough of paint and the excitement of when a painting is in flow.
 The relationship can be quite intoxicating.
 I have used oils for years, but more recently have started playing around with acrylics as the drying time is shorter and I can be more experimental and build up layers quickly.
-I like to think when I paint that I am adding something to the world, rather than taking away, which is why I enjoy teaching so much.
+I like to think when I paint that I am adding something to the world.
 When one gives, they receive back in ways wholly unexpected, creating a never ending chain of prosperity.

 To enquire if an artwork is available, to commission a piece, or if you would like to feature my work please e-mail rachelglittenberg@gmail.com.